-- (g) Except under subsection (a) of this Section, a majority of the members then appointed to the Prisoner Review Board shall constitute a quorum for the transaction of all business of the Board. - 20 (h) The Prisoner Review Board shall annually transmit to the Director a detailed report of its work for the preceding 21 22 calendar year.
-The annual report shall also be transmitted to 23 the Governor for submission to the Legislature. - (Source: P.A.
-93-207, eff.
-1-1-04; 94-165, eff.
-7-11-05.)
-24
+- (g) Except under subsection (a) of this Section, a majority of the members then appointed to the Prisoner Review Board shall constitute a quorum for the transaction of all business of the Board. - 24 (h) The Prisoner Review Board shall annually transmit to 25 the Director a detailed report of its work for the preceding 26 calendar year.
+The annual report shall also be transmitted to the Governor for submission to the Legislature.

-- Sec.
+- 2 (Source: P.A.
+96-875, eff.
+1-22-10.) - (730 ILCS 5/3-3-4) (from Ch.
+38, par.
+1003-3-4) - 4 Sec.
 3-3-4.
-Preparation for Parole Hearing.
-1 - (a) The Prisoner Review Board shall consider the parole of each eligible person committed to the Adult Division at least 30 days prior to the date he shall first become eligible for parole, and shall consider the parole of each person committed to the Department of Juvenile Justice as a delinquent at least 30 days prior to the expiration of the first year of confinement. - (b) A person eligible for parole shall, in advance of his parole hearing, prepare a parole plan in accordance with the rules of the Prisoner Review Board.
+Preparation for Parole Hearing. - (a) The Prisoner Review Board shall consider the parole of each eligible person committed to the Adult Division at least 30 days prior to the date he shall first become eligible for parole, and shall consider the parole of each person committed to the Department of Juvenile Justice as a delinquent at least 30 days prior to the expiration of the first year of confinement. - (b) A person eligible for parole shall, no less than 15 days in advance of his parole interview, prepare a parole plan in accordance with the rules of the Prisoner Review Board.
 The person shall be assisted in preparing his parole plan by personnel of the Department of Corrections, or the Department of Juvenile Justice in the case of a person committed to that Department, and may, for this purpose, be released on furlough under Article 11 or on authorized absence under Section 3-9-4.
-The appropriate Department shall also provide assistance in obtaining information and records helpful to the individual for his parole hearing. - (c) The members of the Board shall have access at all reasonable times to any committed person and to his master record file within the Department, and the Department shall furnish such reports to the Board as the Board may require concerning the conduct and character of any such person. - (d) In making its determination of parole, the Board shall consider:
+The appropriate Department shall also provide assistance in obtaining information and records helpful to the individual for his parole hearing.
+If the person eligible for parole has a petition or any written submissions prepared on his or her behalf by an attorney or other representative, the attorney or representative for the person eligible for parole must serve by